-To rent a plot, you must be a member of SHAS.
-You can apply to become a member by completing and returning a Membership Application Form (available from the Trading Hut or online at www.shas.org.uk/Documents), and indicating on the form that you want to rent a plot.
-If you are already a member contact the Membership Secretary and ask to be added to the Waiting List.
+To apply for a plot you must be a member of SHAS.
+You can apply to become a member of SHAS by completing and returning a Membership Application Form (available from the Trading Hut or online at www.shas.org.uk/Documents), and indicating on the form that you want to rent a plot.
+If you are already a member, you can simply contact the Membership Secretary and ask to be added to the Waiting List.